 PLEXOS enables energy investors to forecast energy pricing, battery storage profitability, and risk with unprecedented accuracy.

 Plan the best ratio of energy storage to generation and maximize ROI across your entire portfolio.

 Uncover the Potential of Precise Modeling and Data-rich Insights.

-Join us 28-30 March for our energy modeling & simulation summit to collaborate with PLEXOS experts from around the region & across the ...
+Join us 27 February - 1 March for our energy modelling & simulation summit to collaborate with PLEXOS experts from around the region & ...